By Ben Welham

 Talk about a stylish SUV, the Lexus RX has almost sports car-like styling with its large, imposing grille and sharp lines.

-In the RX 350h self-charging hybrid, power comes from a 2.5-litre four-cylinder engine and Lexus claims it’ll get up to 42.8mpg.
+In the RX 350h self-charging hybrid, power comes from a 2.5-litre four-cylinder engine and Lexus claims it’ll get up to 42.8mpg, or 500 miles on a tank.

 Plus, with a 461-litre boot, it’s practical enough for you and your family.